Rowen-Richardson/100-Days-Of-Code---Python/ReadMe.md

 <h3>Feel free to try out my wacky Jedi adventure story and see how it looks with different colours.</h3>

 - 📕📖 Wacky Jedi Adventure Story [Click Me So We can have a Wacky Story Day...](https://replit.com/@richardsonrowen/day4100-days)

+## Day 5 - What the Elif (If and Else Statments) 🧝🏽

+- Else and If statments and how to use them with conditions
+- Learned proper indentation and syntax error how they occur and what to look out for.
+- Built my very first Akinator 🧞‍♂️ style game with 'if' statements